GiX007/agent-labs/README.md

 ### Prompt Engineering for LLMs
 #### Core Principles
-- **Clear & specific instructions**: delimiters, structured output, condition checks, few-shot prompting
+- **Clear & specific instructions**: delimiters, define clear tasks, capture edge cases, structured output, condition checks, few-shot prompting
 - **Give the model time to think**: specify steps, ask for step-by-step reasoning, private reasoning before answer (ask to work on its own solution before rushing to a conclusion), allow hidden internal steps that guide thinking without showing them in the final answer (“Think through the solution step by step internally, but only give me the final answer.”
 )